How do I use runmqras to collect MustGather data for an IBM MQ problem?

 Using runmqras in different installations

 sh> . /usr/mqm/bin/setmqenv -n Installation1

 Some of the data runmqras collects requires the target queue managers to be running.
 If possible, start those queue managers prior to using runmqras.
 If you cannot start a queue manager, or if the queue manager is offline for a reason, runmqras will gather what data it can.

 Collecting data for a PMR

 If you are gathering data for IBM, you can use the -pmrno option to include your IBM Problem Management Record (PMR) number in the archive file name.
-When you send the file to IBM, your PMR will be updated automatically to alert WebSphere MQ support:
+When you a href="http://www.ibm.com/de/support/ecurep/send.html">send the file to the IBM ECuRep repository , your PMR will be updated automatically to alert the IBM MQ support team: